acbsp/bonafide.guru/en/contents.rst

    within the members, and humanity at large, that each soul is part and parcel of the quality of Godhead (Krishna).

-4. To teach and encourage the sankirtana movement, congregational chanting of the holy names of God as revealed in the teachings of Lord Sri Chaitanya Mahaprabhu.
+4. To teach and encourage the saṅkīrtana movement, congregational chanting of the holy names of God as revealed in the teachings of Lord Sri Chaitanya Mahaprabhu.